AmmarKamoona/Multiple-Instance-Based-Video-Anomaly-Detection-Using-Deep-Temporal-Encoding-Decoding/README.md

 # Multiple-Instance-Based-Video-Anomaly-Detection-Using-Deep-Temporal-Encoding-Decoding
 Implementation of the paper "Multiple Instance-Based Video Anomaly Detection Using Deep Temporal Encoding-Decoding" https://arxiv.org/abs/2007.01548.

-I will keep update this page.
+The paper is accepted for publication in Expert Systems with Applications Journal I will keep update this page.
 I will upload the test model once the paper get published..-->

 <p align="center">